With this article, I, believe that your Forex hunting next week will become even more profitable. Why is that so? The subject is on Money Management!

 Let us start with the question: what is basic Money Management?
 The core goal of successful money management is maximizing every winning trades and minimizing losses.
 A master of money management is a master Forex trader!!

-Money management is a method to deal with the issue how much risk should the decision maker/trader takes in situations where uncertainty is present?
+Money management is a method to deal with the issue of how much risk should the decision maker/trader takes in situations where uncertainty is present?

 You might ask yourself, isn’t basic money management the same as risk management?
 Risk management, in fact, is your choice how much risk you want to place on a trade.
 You are always in control how much risk you place on a trade: whether that it is 1% or $100, but I would recommend using a standard % risk (not $) of your designated trading capital.
 Every trader’s first goal is to preserve the trading capital, which is achieved by being very disciplined in the field of risk management.